umarniz/video-quickstart-android/README.md

     // Check if OpenSL ES is disabled WebRtcAudioUtils.deviceIsBlacklistedForOpenSLESUsage()

+### Managing Device Specific Configurations
+The Video Android SDK does not maintain a list of devices for which hardware effects or OpenSL ES are disabled.
+We recommend maintaining a list in your own application and disabling these effects as needed.
+The [Signal App provides a great example](https://github.com/signalapp/Signal-Android/blob/master/src/org/thoughtcrime/securesms/ApplicationContext.java#L250) of how to maintain a list and disable the effects as needed.

 ### Known Issues
 - Using the following WebRTC based acoustic echo canceler on the Pixel 3 XL will disable the microphone system wide. <br>
 Usage: `WebRtcAudioUtils.setWebRtcBasedAcousticEchoCanceler(true);`<br> A bug has been filed with WebRTC and can be found [here](https://bugs.chromium.org/p/webrtc/issues/detail?id=10386#c1).